khiem20tc/khiem20tc/README.md

 aka **@anhkolamgidauanhthe**

 ```
-The man has the ambitious to create Software Products with high value for million users.
+TThe man has the ambition to create Software Products with high value for millions of users.
 ```

 ### Background  💪